yclas/documentation/2015-08-05-how-to-add-text-contact-page.md

 _This feature is available on our 2.5.0 release._

-Instead of having a plain contact form on your website's contact page, now you can add text for your website's users!
+Instead of having a plain contact form on your website's contact page, now you can choose your own welcome message to be displayed above contact form!

 To do this, just **follow these simple steps:**

 + **Create a new Page**.
-On the _description_ field, add the content you want to display on contact page.
+In the _description_ field, add the content you want to display on contact page.
 If you don't know how to create a new page, follow [this guide](http://docs.yclas.com/how_to_add_pages/).
 + On **Settings** -> **General**, **Contact page content**, choose this page.

 ![contact page 1](http://docs.yclas.com/images/contact-page.png)